 The word ‘yoga’ derives from the Sanskrit root ‘yuj’, meaning, ‘to bind, unite or bring together’.
 It means ‘union’ or ‘communion with the Divine’; the act of quietening the body and mind, allowing us to find the essence of our Being, the Soul or Spirit within.

-Yoga is not a religion but an ancient scientific process that enables us to bring our awareness to the present moment, revealing the true nature of our inner Self, the place within that is unique to each individual and yet universal to all.
+Yoga is not a religion but an ancient scientific process and philosophy that enables us to bring our awareness to the present moment, revealing the true nature of our inner Self, the place within that is unique to each individual and yet universal to all.

 There are many different paths of Yoga that help to achieve this ‘union’.
 Hatha Yoga is the most commonly known path of Yoga in the West, and involves the practice of Asana (physical postures), Pranayama (breathing techniques), relaxation and meditation.